erikshafer/ReduxSimpleStarter/NOTES.md

 React is very *smart* about generating lists from objects like arrays.
 There needs to be unique keys (ID).
 It doesn't want to regenerate/re-render the entire list when it could just look at a key and update said value.

 In VideoList, we've gone ahead and added `key={video.etag}`.
 The etag is a prop of each video, and is completely unique.
 We can use this prop to help React differentiate each video.
 A takeaway here is a good API will provide a robust set of props like hashes for such features.
 Using just standard IDs (01, 02, 03) may not be good enough.

+In short, it's a best practice to always add a key.